 – Kaiwi Channel Relay is a 39-mile canoe relay race from Molokai to Oahu.

-Search the Events tab on GoHawaii.com for additional festivals that may be happening during your stay.
+Search for events on GoHawaii.com for additional festivals that may be happening during your stay.

 Have you been to Hawaii in May?
 Where did you go?
 How was your visit?